Robust Low-Rank Matrix Estimation: Discussion

 In this paper, we have derived sharp and non-sharp oracle inequalities for two robust nuclear norm penalized estimators of the noisy matrix completion problem.
 The robust estimators were defined using the well-known Huber loss for which the sharp oracle inequality has been derived and the absolute value loss for which we have shown a non-sharp oracle inequality.
 For both types of oracle inequalities we proved a general deterministic result first and added then the part arising from the empirical process.
 We have also shown how to apply the oracle inequalities to the case where we only assume weak sparsity, i.e. approximately low-rank matrices.
 It is worth pointing out that our estimators do not require the distribution on the set of matrices (\ref{eqn:space}) to be known in contrast to e.g. \cite{Koltchinskii2011}.
 In our case, the distribution on the set of matrices (\ref{eqn:space}) is only needed in the theoretical analysis.
 The proofs of the oracle inequalities rely on the properties of the nuclear norm, and for the empirical process part on the Concentration, Symmetrization, and Contraction Theorems.
 A main tool in this context was also the bound on the largest singular value of a matrix with finite Orlicz norm.
 Our simulations, in the case of the Huber loss, showed a very good agreement with the convergence rates obtained by our theoretical analysis.
 We saw that the oracle rate is attained up to constants in presence of non-Gaussian noise and that the robust estimation procedure outperforms the quadratic loss function.

-It is left to future research to establish a sharp oracle inequality also for the case of a non-differentiable robust loss function as it is the case for the absolute value loss.
+It is left to future research to establish a sharp oracle inequality also for the case of a non-differentiable robust loss function.
+The Contraction inequality used in this paper for the Huber loss requires that also the derivative of the loss is Lipschitz continuous.
+This is not the case for the absolute value loss.
 Thanks to the convexity of the loss function it might be possible to derive a sharp result also for this case.